arcweight

 This is especially useful in combination with the Match a List tab.
 For example, you can run a LinkedIn search (by company, title, keyword, etc.), select "Unrated" in the filter bar, scan all pages, then click "Copy names" to get a clean list of unrated connections matching your search.
 Paste that list directly into Match a List, choose a rating, and rate them all in seconds.

-The Bulk Rate & Invite page is where you work with your whole network at once — both rating connections at scale and inviting the people you know best to join Arcweight.
-It has four tabs: Browse & Rate and Match a List for rating, and Share Arcweight and Invitation for inviting.
+The Bulk Rating, Notes & Invites page is where you work with your whole network at once — rating connections at scale, organizing them with tags and notes, and inviting the people you know best to join Arcweight.
+It has four tabs: Ratings & Notes and Match a List for rating and organizing, and Share Arcweight and Invitation for inviting.

 Rating connections one at a time on LinkedIn is fine for a handful of people, but if you have hundreds or thousands of connections, it's slow.
 The rating tabs let you rate your entire network from a single screen — either by browsing a sortable, filterable table or by pasting a list of names from another source.